Defining Scalar and Vector Control in VFD Outputs

 If the speed is meant to be 0 Hz, an equivalent of 0 volts is delivered.
 At full speed, when the frequency is 60 Hz (50 Hz in Europe), the voltage equivalent is 208/230, or 480 depending on the motor wiring and the VFD rating.
 A linear calculation will provide the required voltage for any frequency between 0 and max.

 Figure 1.
 Two VFDs including models from Mitsubishi Electric and from Control Techniques.

 Because of this linear output, this control method is called volts/Hz, or V/f (frequency).
 Linear or scalar control are both common terms for this method as well.

-Vector FOC Control
+Closed Loop Vector Control

 In mathematics, a vector is formed by two quantities operating at right angles to each other.
 In complex math, this is the combined effect of a real and imaginary quantity in 90 degree opposing planes.
 The final combined effect of these two quantities is the current delivered to the motor.

 A vector controlled VFD still uses the pulse width control (PWM) to deliver a carefully controlled current to the motor coils, but the vector control determines how that current is calculated.

 Those two right angle opposed quantities in this calculation are the motor’s magnetic flux current, and the torque current to produce a current for the field windings.
 This control method is often given the name field-oriented control (or FOC).

 In a standard V/f drive unit, the calculation to produce current assumes that every increase in voltage will yield a consistent increase in current - that is, perfect linearity.
 In reality, this is not true, and any parameter change, including friction in an older motor, temperature from ambient or load conditions, and even changes in the load itself will cause the motor to respond to those changes.
 The effect is that the motor will not be able to respond to changes quickly.